MovingtoMars/Passambler/README.md

 ```

 ## Building
 Clone the repository and run Maven.
-Java 8 is required to build the language.
 ```
 mvn install
 ```
 You will find the jar file and the REPL in the `target` directory.

+Java 8 is required to build and run the language.

 ## License
 MIT license